mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 were postponed if there were possible trade ties to be had in a different region.
-When the IISS was formed, commercial interests were struck from the Scout Service’s list of responsibilities and handed over to individual corporations.
+When the IISS was formed, commercial interests were struck from the Scout Service's list of responsibilities and handed over to individual corporations.

 History of the Third Imperium